Foundation Policies and Procedures

 The University at Albany Foundation staff is here to assist Foundation fund managers with policies and procedures.
 Below you will find the most current information, policies, guidelines and forms you will need to establish and maintain your Foundation accounts.
 If you have any questions, please contact the University at Albany Foundation office at 518-437-5090.

-The University at Albany Foundation (Foundation) was established in 1967 as the State University of New York at Albany Foundation to encourage philanthropic contributions from individuals, corporations, foundations and other organizations in support of activities and programs of the University at Albany.
-In 1991, the Foundation merged with the University at Albany Fund, Inc. and the name of the surviving corporation became the University at Albany Foundation.
+The University at Albany Foundation (the Foundation or UAF) was established in 1967 as the State University of New York at Albany Foundation to administer philanthropic contributions from individuals, corporations, foundations, and other organizations in support of activities and programs of the University at Albany.
+In 1991, the Foundation merged with the University at Albany Fund, Inc., and the name of the surviving corporation became The University at Albany Foundation.

-The Foundation is the principal mechanism for the receipt and administration of charitable contributions and philanthropic grants for the benefit of the University at Albany, State University of New York.
+The Foundation is the principal mechanism for the receipt and administration of charitable contributions and philanthropic grants raised by and for the benefit of the University at Albany, State University of New York.
 It is a not-for-profit corporation organized under the laws of the state of New York and is classified by the IRS as a public charity under sections 509 (a) 1 and 170 (b) 1 (A) (iv) of the Internal Revenue Code and meets the requirements of section 501(c) 3.
-Gifts to the Foundation are tax deductible.
+Most gifts to the Foundation are tax-deductible.

-Responsibility for governance of the Foundation is vested in a Board of Directors, comprised of alumni and University representatives and others in the community who have shown an interest in furthering the missions of the University and the Foundation.
-The Directors provide financial support, advice and counsel to the Foundation management and the University on a broad range of issues, leadership for the Foundation’s fund-raising activities, and help interpret the needs of the University to the larger political and business communities.
-In addition, the Board of Directors elect the officers of the Foundation, establish the Foundation’s operating and investment policies, and approve all budgets and major expenditures.
+Responsibility for governance of the Foundation is vested in a Board of Directors, comprised of alumni and University representatives, and others in the community who have shown an interest in furthering the missions of the University and providing financial support to the Foundation.
+The Directors provide oversight of Foundation activities, including advice and counsel to the Foundation management and the University on a broad range of issues, leadership for the Foundation’s fund-raising activities, and help interpret the needs of the University to the larger political and business communities.
+In addition, the Board of Directors elects the officers of the Foundation, establishes the Foundation’s operating and investment policies, and approves all budgets and major expenditures.

-Foundation operations are managed by the Executive Director, who is also the Vice President for University Advancement.
-He or she is responsible for all fundraising, alumni relations and related matters in addition to the management of all funds and is committed to ensuring ethical stewardship of the Foundation’s resources.
+Foundation operations are managed by the Executive Director, who is also the Vice President for University Development.
+He or she is responsible for all fund-raising, alumni relations, and related matters in addition to the management of all funds and is committed to ensuring ethical stewardship of the Foundation’s resources.

-The University at Albany Foundation is exempt from Federal and State income tax under Section 501(c)3 of the Internal Revenue Code.
-Some advantages of tax exempt status are:
+The Foundation is exempt from Federal and State income tax under Section 501(c)3 of the Internal Revenue Code.

 This Investment Policy Statement (IPS) details the oversight and management of the Investment Portfolio of the University at Albany Foundation (Foundation).
 For clarity, this IPS applies only to those assets within the Foundation’s investment portfolio and excludes those assets within the Foundation’s Gift Annuity Portfolio, which operates under its own IPS.